 Are there any hidden fees?

 The loans.com.au Fixed Home Loan has no hidden fees, although know that you will have to pay other third party costs which may arise, particularly government fees. loans.com.au estimates these to cost around $320 if you're having your mortgage released and then re-registered on your property title.
-Also note that there's a $10 fee for ordering statements.

 Who owns loans.com.au?